 Introducing Qubole Support

-Qubole processes over 250 Petabytes of data in a month, and the diversity of data we process, clouds platforms we run on, and technologies we provide is often staggering.
+Qubole processes over 250 Petabytes of data in a month, and the diversity of data we process, cloud platforms we run on, and technologies we provide are often staggering.
 Here are a few points of interest regarding the Qubole platform:

 - We have customers in four public clouds – AWS, Azure, Google, and Oracle.

 - The largest of these environments can be supporting thousands of customer accounts, processing 2000+ concurrent commands, and running hundreds of Notebooks at any given time.